marcelfrey29/SEB-07-AKSE-Cloud-Computing/documentation/04.AWS-Setup/README.md

 $ terrafrom apply
 ```

+**There is a bug that the EC2 Instance does not register itself automatically at the ECS Cluster**.
+This means that ECS can't start containers.
+To fix this issue, see [next step](#5-reboot-the-ec2-instance)

+## 5. Reboot the EC2 Instance

+The EC2 Instance is set up with CloudInit.
+CloudInit installs all required software and configures the ECS Agent.

+But, the Instance does not register itself at the ECS Cluster.
+A manual restart is fixing this problem.

+**Before you reboot the Instance, make sure to wait a bit so that CloudInit can finish the setup!** You can check the EC2 Logs to see the progress.

+So open the EC2 page in the AWS Management Console and restart the Instance.

+## 6. Make sure you can access the Services

 Now, you should be able to access the different services.
-Use the `output` values from Terraform in combination with the Service-Ports.
+Use the `output` values from Terraform (see Step 4) in combination with the Service-Ports.
 You can find the Ports for each service in the `terraform/workspaces/aws/variables.tf` file.

 - Frontend (CloudFront) - Should show the Single Page Application
 - Frontend (S3) - Should show access denied, because only CloudFront is allowed to access the S3 Bucket
 - Keycloak (Port: 5902)
 - Backend-Service (Port: 5903)

-## 5. Disable Keycloak HTTPS
+## 7. Disable Keycloak HTTPS

 By default, Keycloak enforces HTTPS.
 Because there is no HTTPS support, we can't access Keycloak - not even to disable the HTTPS enforcement...